 In 1986 Larry left Auckland to take up the position of CEO/Winemaker at Martinborough Vineyard in the Wairarapa region.
 From 1986 to 1999 he grew this company from 20 to 160 tonnes and firmly put Martinborough Vineyard and himself on the world map as one of the pre-eminent New World Pinot Noir producers and winemakers.

-Catherine has joined the Escarpment team as Office Manager.
-Malaysian born and yes another Aussie citizen Catherine joined the team in December 2009.
-She is your first point of contact and looks after all the day-to-day administration, sales and logistics.
-She speaks fluent Chinese so we look forward to her contribution to our efforts in the new and rapidly expanding Chinese market.
-She comes to us from many years with an Aussie horticultural company where she looked after 400 staff members!
-Escarpment should be a breeze!
+She is your first point of contact and looks after all the day-to-day administration, sales and logistics for Escarpment Vineyard.
+She speaks fluent Mandarin, Hakka, Malay and English.
+We look forward to her contribution to our efforts in the new and rapidly expanding Chinese market.